Nature- and neighbour-friendly Christmas lights

 Many people see a solution in solar-powered lights, but are they really environmentally friendly?
 To produce solar panels we need a lot of energy and end up with heaps of toxic waste.
 The same is true when we want to discard the old panels.
 This is okay for good quality solar panels which are used for many years, but the usually Christmas or garden light doesn’t live long enough to make up for the ecological costs of its production.
 So in the end, using a cable and a power socket might actually be the better way.

 There is another reason why we should be careful with Christmas lights.
 Light has lots of influence on our day-night-rhythm, our mind setting, and our sleep.
 This can well be positiv, especially in winter, when many people get depressed by the short days.
-So this is probably the original reason for Christmas lights and its precedessors: to bring light and happiness into a dark time of year.
+So this is probably the original reason for Christmas lights and its predecessors: to bring light and happiness into a dark time of year.

 But no matter if it’s winter or summer, there comes a time every day when we need darkness to find rest.
 Bright Christmas lights can it make harder for us to settle down for the night, many people can’t sleep well with lights shining into their bedrooms.